Ozarks Lunkers

 The Ozarks Lunkers are a professional indoor football team based in Springfield, Missouri.
 They are currently members of The Arena League (The AL or TAL).
-They will play their home games at Wilson Logistics Arena, a multipurpose arena built next to the Ozark Empire Fairgrounds.
+They play their home games at Wilson Logistics Arena, a multipurpose arena built next to the Ozark Empire Fairgrounds.

 History

-On March 9, 2023, League Commissioner Tim Brown announced Springfield, Missouri as one of four cities that would be receiving an Arena League team.
-The Lunkers are the second Arena Football team in Springfield, Missouri, after the short-lived Springfield WolfPack of the APFL.
+On March 9, 2023, League Commissioner Tim Brown announced Springfield, Missouri as the first of four cities that would be receiving an Arena League team.
+The Lunkers are the second arena football team in Springfield, Missouri, after the short-lived Springfield WolfPack of the APFL.

 On October 20, 2023, CoxHealth signed into a partnership with the Lunkers as the team's health care provider.

 Team name and logo

 After receiving nearly five thousand entries for the name-the-team contest, Ozarks Lunkers was selected; submitted by Nixa resident, Diane Buatte.
 Lunker is an exceptionally large specimen, particularly a fish.
 The team's primary logo depicts a leaping largemouth bass wearing a red football helmet.
 The logos were designed by Ryan Foose.

 Many submissions were related to fishing, Route 66, soda jerks, or the Great Cobra Scare of 1953.